tidepool-org/tidepool-org.github.io/QueriesAndNotifications.md

 A few notes when reading the examples:

-* TYPE controls the row types returned by the query; FIELDS returns the fields within the rows.
+* TYPE controls the row types returned by the query; COLUMNS returns the elements within the rows.
 WHERE applies other constraints.

-* By having a TYPE clause rather than specifying the record type as part of the WHERE clause, it becomes easier to check for correctness and to specify the type-specific fields as part of the fields clause.
+* By having a TYPE clause rather than specifying the record type as part of the WHERE clause, it becomes easier to check for correctness and to specify the type-specific fields as part of the columns clause.
 This is an example of not mimicking SQL.

 * It's useful to look at examples of plausible queries first as that can inform the definition of the JSON-based query language.

-* ALL CAPS are keywords, Initial Caps are functions provided by the language, lowercase are variables or fields.
+* ALL CAPS are keywords, Initial Caps are functions provided by the language, lowercase are variables, fields, or columns.

 #Example use cases and the queries for them

 ## Simple use cases

-* Fetch all fields in all records for CBG, SMBG, basal, bolus, and notes for the last two weeks to present it all on one graph.
+* Fetch all values in all records for CBG, SMBG, basal, bolus, and notes for the last two weeks to present it all on one graph.

 ~~~
     QUERY
       TYPE IN cbg, smbg, basal, bolus, notes
-      // Omitting a FIELDS spec implies all fields
+      // Omitting a COLUMNS spec implies all of them
       WHERE Age(time) < Weeks(2)
 ~~~